anisse/border-explorer/README.md

 Browse places that are connected by a border, connected as a graph.

-This project contains a pipeline to extract from wikidata all the elements that share a border, and then organize them by categories to present them in a convenient view:
+This project contains a pipeline to extract from Wikidata all the elements that share a border, and then organize them by categories to present them in a convenient view:

 [Go to border explorer](https://anisse.github.io/border-explorer)